tmalcolm/eChanter-IR/README.md

-# eChanter-OG
+# eChanter-IR
-The original eChanter Electronic Bagpipe for the Arduino nano.
+eChanter Electronic Bagpipe using IR sensors for the Arduino nano.